UK Council for Psychotherapy

 Inner Authority, Own Authority

-Being who we are, independent in our own inner authority, self-governing, anchored, centred, standing in our own ground, listening to and speaking our own truth, without blindly doing, following, obeying what others want us to do, giving ourselves permission to walk our own walk (no longer live from our eternal child), being the author of our own life may matter to us.
-And when we live from our own authority (less dependent on automatically absorbing external authorities or others, approval, affirmation, reassurance, recognition, validation, appreciation, praise, permission, confirmation from others), we are more in touch with and empowered by our personal will, resilience and boundaries, our values, conscience and personal integrity, supported by our intuition and inner knowing - gut feelings, hunches, instinct, improvisation and wisdom.
-Being in our inner authority may mean we are in our personal power with an established, anchored sense of self as a unique and whole person, taking ownership of ourselves (no longer looking for others to take responsibility for us because we do this ourselves) envisioning our future, following our own path, being focused, having faith in ourselves, in touch with our intrinsic self worth, inner continuity and coherence, our own truth, potency and what personally matters to us, living from a healthy side of being selfish, being individuated.
+Being who we are, independent in our own inner authority, self-governing, anchored, centred, standing in our own ground, listening to ourself and speaking our own truth, without blindly conforming, doing, following, obeying what others want us to do (see also Unhelpful, Redundant, Inhibiting Rules, Loyalties, Oaths, Sacred Cows, Obligations, Duties, Taboos, Cultural Conventions), giving ourselves permission to walk our own walk (no longer live from our eternal child), being the author of our own life may matter to us.
+And when we live from our own authority (less dependent on automatically absorbing external authorities (see also Unhealthy External, Overt, Covert Power Dynamics) or others, approval, affirmation, reassurance, recognition, validation, appreciation, praise, permission, confirmation from others), we are more in touch with and empowered by our personal volition, resilience and boundaries, our values, conscience and personal integrity, supported by our intuition and inner knowing - gut feelings, hunches, instinct, improvisation and wisdom.
+Being in our inner authority may mean we are in our personal power with an established, anchored sense of self as a unique and whole person, taking ownership of ourselves (no longer looking for others to take responsibility for us because we do this ourselves) envisioning our future, following our own path, being focused, having faith in ourselves, in touch with our intrinsic self-worth, inner continuity and coherence, our own truth, potency and what personally matters to us, living from a healthy side of being selfish, being individuated.
 Yet acknowledging life's interconnectedness we are also social beings affecting and being affected by the wider world and the counselling can explore this dynamic further.
 (See also Self-Responsibility - Building A Healthy Relationship With Ourself)

 Personal Freedom, Individual Freedom